 1 Million Tons of Corrugated Cardboard Diverted from Supply Chains

-Since corrugated cardboard was invented in 1894, it has barely improved as a packaging option, and continues to wreak havoc on our fragile environment.
+Since corrugated cardboard was invented in 1894, it has barely improved as a packaging option, and continues to wreak havoc on our fragile environment and threaten supply chain sustainability.
 The amount of resources it takes to create corrugated cardboard packaging is only outdone by the amount of pollution created from its manufacturing process.

 Why Divert Corrugated Cardboard?